Flipped SU(5): unification, proton decay, fermion masses and gravitational waves: Two-loop RG running

 up to the two-loop level.
 Here, $b_i$ and $b_{ij}$ are the normalised coefficients of one- and two-loop contributions of fields (or superfields), respectively.
 Both are determined by the group $H_i$ and representations of particles in $H_i$, and $b_{ij}$ further depend on the particle representation in $H_j$.
 In this work, we will simply list their values when they are used for given particle contents in our model, which are given in Table~\ref{tab:decomposition}.
 For each energy-scale interval from the EW scale to the scale of flipped $SU(5)$ breaking in this table, the beta coefficients $b_i$ and $b_{ij}$ are given in Table~\ref{tab:beta}.
 These coefficients are calculated in the following way.
 For example, for RG running from $G_{\rm MSSM}$ down to $G_{\rm SM}$, $b_i$ and $b_{ij}$ are calculated by including only fields preserving $G_{\rm SM}$ in Table~\ref{tab:decomposition}.
 We refer to \cite{King:2021gmj} for more general discussions on how to calculate these coefficients.
 The above differential equation has analytical solution

 if the condition $b_j \alpha_j |t_2 - t_1| <1$ is satisfied and no particle decouples for $t$ varying from $t_1$ to $t_2$~\cite{Bertolini:2009qj}.

 During a symmetry breaking at a certain scale (e.g., $M_{\rm GUT}$, $M_{B-L}$ or $M_{\rm SUSY}$), the gauge couplings of the larger symmetry and those of the residual symmetry after the symmetry breaking satisfy matching conditions.
 Below we list one-loop matching conditions which appear in the GUT breaking chains.
-In this work, we are encountering two types of symmetry breaking: 1) at $M_{B-L}$ and $M_{\rm GUT}$, the gauge symmetry breaking, where $M_{B-L}$ and $M_{\rm GUT}$ are identified as corresponding gauge boson masses; 2)at $M_{\rm SUSY}$, the SUSY breaking, where we assume a unified mass scale for all superpartners and this scale is recognised as $M_{\rm SUSY}$.
-Matching conditions at the scale of gauge symmetry breaking are given as follows.
+In this work, we are encountering two types of symmetry breaking: 1) at $M_{B-L}$ and $M_{\rm GUT}$, the gauge symmetry breaking, where $M_{B-L}$ and $M_{\rm GUT}$ are identified as corresponding gauge boson masses; 2)at $M_{\rm SUSY}$, the SUSY breaking, where we assume a unified mass scale for all superpartners and this scale is recognised as $M_{\rm SUSY}$.\footnote{A unified mass scale for all SUSY particles at $M_{\rm SUSY}$ should be considered as a rough assumption here.
+In SUSY GUTs, a dark matter candidate is identified with the lightest SUSY particle provided it is neutral~\cite{Low:2014cba,Fukuda:2018ufg}.
+Restriction on the dark matter overproduction sets an upper bound around 10~TeV on the dark matter mass \cite{Profumo:2005xd}, and also on the SUSY scale.
+By splitting the mass spectrum of SUSY particles, e.g., that in the split SUSY \cite{Giudice:2004tc}, the SUSY scale is relaxed and in general can be treated as a free parameter varying up to the GUT scale.
+Note that splitting the mass spectrum slightly modifies the $\beta$ coefficients $b_i$ and $b_{ij}$ at scale lower than $M_{\rm SUSY}$; seeing e.g., our recent discussion in \cite{Fu:2023mdu}.
+Its influence on the RG running behaviour of the gauge couplings is small and goes beyond the main point of this paper. } Matching conditions at the scale of gauge symmetry breaking are given as follows.
 For a simple Lie group $SU(m)$ broken to subgroup $SU(n)$ ($m>n>1$) at the scale $Q = M_I$, the one-loop matching condition is given by \cite{Chakrabortty:2017mgi}

 where the quadratic Casimir for the adjoint presentation of the $SU(n)$ group, $C_2(SU(n)) = n$, has been used.
 For $G^{\rm S}_{3211}\to G_{\rm SM}$, we encounter the breaking, $U(1)_y \times U(1)_\chi \to U(1)_Y$, which has the matching condition: